adamsilver/fdpb/08-an-upload-form.md

 </form>
 ```

 Note the file input has the `multiple` attribute.
-In this case this is a robust enhancement: if the browser has support, the user can choose multiple files (meaning fewer page refreshes).
+In this case this is a robust enhancement: if the browser has support, the user can choose multiple files (meaning fewer requests).
 If the user is using an unsupported browser, they can still upload a single file as many times as they need to.

-This also solves the aformentioned problem about not being able to select files across different folders.
+This also solves the aformentioned problem of not being able to select files across different folders.

 ## A Drag And Drop Enhancement

 As noted earlier, the native file input acts as a drop zone to let users drag and drop files.
 However, there are two problems:

-1. it's not immediately obvious that dragging and dropping is possible—there are no signifiers that makes this behaviour perceivable.
+1. it's not immediately obvious that dragging and dropping is possible—there are no signifiers that makes this behaviour perceivable to users.
-2. the drop zone has a small hit area, which makes it hard to drop files onto, especially if the user has motor-impairments.
+2. the drop zone has a small hit area, which makes it hard to use, especially if the user has motor-impairments.

 To solve these issues, we're going to take our persistent upload form, and progressively enhance it with better drag and drop functionality.